daniloreddy/CoffyBot/README.md

 ## 📬 Contact

-Developed by [Your Name or Discord Tag].
+Developed by OpenAI ChatGPT with supervision of DaniloReddy.
 For issues or requests, contact me directly.